ReviewsWorthy.net is reader-supported. As an Amazon affiliate, we earn from qualifying purchases.Learn more

 Types of Shampoo

-There are different kinds of dog shampoos on the market, each with their own advantages and disadvantages.
+There are different kinds of dog shampoos on the market, each with its own advantages and disadvantages.
 When it comes to dog dandruff shampoo, there are three different kinds available :

 Certified Organic Shampoos: this contains only natural ingredients grown without additives like insecticides or fertilizes.
 They have a low risk for allergic reactions and are great for sensitive dogs.
 In order to be one, it has to be certified by a governing body based on their standards.
 They can come with a more expensive price tag but it might be worth it if your dog has had reactions to cheaper brands.